GLIMPSE OF ONE LIFE

 I have a limited Glimpse of One Life through my early childhood.
 I was born in America in the state of Illinois.
 I was the youngest of six brothers and my three sisters were younger than me.
 My mother died when I was five years old with her tenth child.
 One ingrained memory of that time was being on the second floor of our home looking down through a heat vent into the hallway beneath and seeing my mother taken out on a stretcher.

 I do recall another instance, at the home of my birth, in which I sought to obtain a pie that was cooling off in the kitchen window.
 I attempted to climb up a ladder to get to this treasure when I fell.
 I still have a scar on my head to prove that misadventure!
 After my mother died we were sort of scattered to the wind with only my oldest brother remaining with our father.
 I was reunited with one sister 52 years after that separation plus all my brothers from time to time.
-One sister and I stayed together through several foster home settings; with one sister never located.
+One sister and I stayed together through several foster home settings; and the other sister was never located.

 Glimpse of One Life